glfw/glfw/README.md

                    found for a given `CGDisplay`
  - [Cocoa] Bugfix: Modifier key events were lost if the corresponding modifier bit field was unchanged
+ - [Cocoa] Bugfix: Joystick enumeration took hundreds of ms on some systems
  - [Win32] Enabled generation of pkg-config file for MinGW
  - [Win32] Bugfix: Failure to load winmm or its functions was not reported to the error callback